dheerajbalan/arpspoofdetecter/README.md

 	sudo python arpguardian.py -i <interface>

 Replace <interface> with the network interface you want to monitor for ARP spoofing attacks.
-Contributing

-Contributions are welcome!
-Please feel free to fork the repository and submit pull requests with your improvements.
-License

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-Special thanks to the Scapy and Colorama projects for their amazing libraries.